Thursday, October 31, 2019

 Written for my Facebook Audience

 This is what they do overseas.
 And that is why their roads last for about 30 years.
-When the specified lifetime is reached, whether or not the road is damaged, they would simply remove the entire top (the cement, coal tar, and asphalt, leaving intact the rods as you are seeing in the picture), and start a new tarring all over again.
+When the specified lifetime is reached, whether or not the road is damaged, they would simply remove the entire top (the cement, coal tar, and asphalt, leaving intact the rods as you are seeing in the picture, and start a new tarring all over again.
 The rods fixed into the concrete underneath are permanent features - unremovable.
 We don't do that in Nigeria.
-We simply pour the coal tar and cement or gravel on top of the graded red soil as you saw in some of the pictures I shared a few days ago.
-If we do in Nigeria what they are doing in the picture, especially on the Benin/Auchi road, you would put a smile on the face of travelers for the next twenty to thirty years.
-And I do hope and pray that the Government of Lagos State that is reported to have taken over some federal roads in the state, adopts the same standard in the reconstruction of the Lagos/Badagry International Highway and the Mile2/Apapa Interchange.
+We simply pour the coal tar and cement or gravel on top of the graded red soil, as you saw in some of the pictures I shared a few days ago.
+If we do in Nigeria what they are doing in the picture, especially on the Benin/Auchi road, you would put a smile on the face of travellers for the next twenty to thirty years.
+And I do hope and pray that the Government of Lagos State, which is reported to have taken over some federal roads in the state, adopts the same standard in the reconstruction of the Lagos/Badagry International Highway and the Mile 2/Apapa Interchange.

 Kolade Larewaju